 Diluted EPS are calculated by dividing income (loss) by the weighted average common shares outstanding plus dilutive common stock.
 The Company noted that the effect of the dilutive potential common stock in 2003 was anti-dilutive.
-The two issues of the Company's convertible debt were anti-dilutive in 2004 and the Company's 5% Variable Interest Senior Convertible Notes due 2011 were anti-dilutive in 2005.
-As a result of the dilutive nature of the Company's 6.25% Convertible Subordinated Notes due 2008 for the year ended December 31, 2005, the Company has adjusted its net income for the effect of these convertible securities for purposes of calculating diluted EPS as follows:
+The two issues of the Company's convertible notes were excluded from the computation of diluted income per share in 2005 and 2004 as the effect would have been anti-dilutive, resulting in higher earnings per incremental share.